panutTea/Movie-Ticket-Booking-System/README.md

 Project Name: Movie Ticket Booking System

 This project is created for learning the principles of concurrency that can occur in web applications by using PHP as the programming language.
-Learn by opening this website at the same time with 2 users and trying to book movie tickets for the same seat and time.
+Learn by opening this website at the same time with few users and trying to book movie tickets for the same seat and time.

 ### Local Project Running
 1. Install XAMPP : https://www.apachefriends.org/